storybookjs/react-native/addons/storyshots/README.md

 The default, render the story as normal and take a Jest snapshot.

-### `renderOnly(options)`
+### `renderOnly`

-Just render the story, don't check the output at all (useful if you just want to ensure it doesn't error).
-Also allows you to specify a set of options for the test renderer.
-Same as the options for `snapshotWithOptions(options)`.
+Just render the story, don't check the output at all (useful if you just want to ensure it doesn't error)

 ### `snapshotWithOptions(options)`

 Like the default, but allows you to specify a set of options for the test renderer.
 [See for example here](https://github.com/storybooks/storybook/blob/b915b5439786e0edb17d7f5ab404bba9f7919381/examples/test-cra/src/storyshots.test.js#L14-L16).

+### `renderWithOptions(options)`

+Like the default, but allows you to specify a set of options for the renderer.
+See above.

 ### `multiSnapshotWithOptions(options)`